Disclaimer: Jo owns everything you see!!

-“I'm sorry, Gin.
+“I'm sorry, Ginny.
 I'm so sorry.
 So sorry.”
 Harry whispered, mumbling over and over the only words he could think to say.

 Harry was at a loss.
 He knew that he didn't dare pull away from Ginny's anger.
 Somehow, he knew that if he did, he might risk losing her forever.
 On the other hand, he hadn't expected her punches to hurt so much.
 His chest was really starting to object to the punishment it was receiving.
-“I know, Gin.
+“I know, Ginny.
 I know.
 I'm sorry.
 I know that I can never make this year up to you.
+I had to go, it could only have been me.
 I'm so sorry.
 All I can do is promise that I will never leave you again.”

 His words caused her to stop hitting him.
 She was looking at his chest, and her words came out, somewhere between a whisper and a cry, but echoing through the Hall, regardless.

 “Do you know the worst part?
 You came back to me tonight, Harry.
 You came back and told me to keep myself safe.
-You told me to keep MYSELF safe, and then YOU went and offered yourself to him.”
+You told me to keep MYSELF safe, and then YOU went into that forest and gave yourself to him.”
 She lifted her face to Harry's, and stared into his eyes.

 Staring into her eyes, he saw what he had missed before in the pure joy of finding her alive.
 He saw the hurt in her beautiful brown eyes, and the tear stains down her cheeks.
 He saw the utter exhaustion in her face, and the fact that her rage was the only thing keeping her going.

-“I felt you go by me last night, Harry.
+“I knew you were going.
+I felt you go by me last night, Harry.
 I felt you go by, and I knew you were under that cloak, and YOU...DIDN”T...EVEN...SAY...GOODBYE!”
 She finished, screaming at him by the end.
 It seemed as if that used up the last of her rage.
 She looked like a puppet that someone had cut the strings to, as her petite body collapsed, falling against him.

 Except for the soft sounds of Ginny crying, the entire Hall was silent.
 Everyone was watching to see what their “mighty Chosen One” would do next.
 Harry scooped Ginny up into his arms in one quick motion, then turned and left the Hall.
 Harry was glad that the familiar corridors were empty as he headed towards Gryffindor Tower, Ginny cradled in his arms and sobbing softly into his chest.

 Harry looked down tenderly at the girl he loved.
 He shook his head slightly at the thought, and smiled gently at her.
 He did love her, but she wasn't a girl, not anymore.
+Like him this past year had made her grow up too .
 She was the most beautiful woman he had ever seen, and he loved her with every fiber of his being.
 He didn't think anything had ever scared him as much as the sight of Ginny dueling Bellatrix, and only narrowly being missed by the killing curse.
 Now, he decided that he would do anything and everything to keep his little red head safe and happy.

 It was a great achievement that he made it to the Tower.
 The path had been nearly blocked in places by rubble from the battle, and he was becoming more and more aware of the pain in his own body.
 His chest, in particular, was aching.
 He knew he was hurt, but had been afraid to see how badly.
 Apparently, little of it was visible, or Hermione would never have let him out of her sight.
 He knew that his chest had been hurting, and that was before Ginny had started pounding on him.
 Carrying her hadn't helped, either.
 Ginny wasn't all that heavy and carrying her wouldn't have been any problem for him under normal circumstances, but now even her small body was becoming a burden.

-“I, er, don't know what the pass word is.
-Can you let me in, please?” he questioned the portrait.
+“I, er, don't know what the password is.
+Can you let me in, please?” he asked the portrait.